Overview of Immigrant Eligibility for Federal Programs

-Where federal matching funds are available, forty states have chosen to cover immigrant children and/or pregnant people, or to provide prenatal care regardless of immigration status.
-In 2009, when Congress first reauthorized the CHIP program, states were granted an option to provide federally funded Medicaid and CHIP to “lawfully residing” children and/or pregnant persons regardless of their date of entry into the U.S. As of March 2023, thirty-four states plus the District of Columbia have opted to take advantage of this federal funding for immigrant health care coverage, which became available on April 1, 2009.
+Where federal matching funds are available, forty-four states have chosen to cover immigrant children and/or pregnant people, or to provide prenatal care regardless of immigration status.
+In 2009, when Congress first reauthorized the CHIP program, states were granted an option to provide federally funded Medicaid and CHIP to “lawfully residing” children and/or pregnant persons regardless of their date of entry into the U.S. As of October 2023, thirty-eight states plus the District of Columbia have opted to take advantage of this federal funding for immigrant health care coverage, which became available on April 1, 2009.

-Twenty-one states use federal funds to provide prenatal care regardless of immigration status, under the CHIP program’s option enabling states to provide prenatal services through CHIP.
+Twenty-three states use or will use federal funds to provide prenatal care regardless of immigration status, under an option enabling states to provide prenatal services through CHIP.
 Under this option, the pregnant person’s fetus is technically the recipient of CHIP-funded services.
 This approach potentially limits the scope of services available to the pregnant person to those directly related to the fetus’s health.
 However, several states have used another CHIP option or state funds to provide 12 months of post-partum care, regardless of status.

 The District of Columbia, New Jersey, New York, and Vermont use state or local funds to provide prenatal care regardless of the pregnant person’s immigration status.